update4j/update4j/example/gradleExample/README.md

 An example using update4j in a java gradle project.
 The source code of the gradle project implements the business logic.
 There is no update4j specific java source code.
 Update4j is only used to generate the required distribution files.

-Compatibility: This example works only for update4j versions above 1.2.2, to use the jar file of the root project, follow the instructions in the ``buildscript`` section.
+Compatibility: This example works only for update4j versions **above 1.2.2**.
+To use the jar file of the root project, follow the instructions in the ``buildscript`` section. **As the jar file is used in the build process itself, it must exist (run the jar target on the root project first!) otherwise the build process will fail!**

 ## Instructions

 There are three update4j specific gradle targets:

-- update4jDeploy: Builds the deployment directory.
+- **update4jDeploy:** Builds the deployment directory.
 The deployment directory contains all files, that should be stored on the server (e.g. the application jar, all dependencies and the update4j configuration file).
 The directory is located at ``build/distribution/update4j/deploy``
-- update4jBoot: Builds a package for the local execution of the example application.
+- **update4jBoot:** Builds a package for the local execution of the example application.
 The package contains the update4j jar file, the certificate used to sign the application files and script files with the right parameters to execute the jar file.
 The required application files will be downloaded on the first execution.
 The directory is located  at ``build/distribution/update4j/boot/package``
-- update4jInstall: Builds a native installer for the boot files.
+- **update4jInstall:** Builds a native installer for the boot files.
 These will be downloaded on first execution.
 The installer will be available in ``build/distribution/update4j/boot/install``